Dual Density Insert Design

 Malleable enough to allow for easy installation

 We looked at other industries to see how similar problems were solved and came across an Energy Sensitive material that remains supple whilst under minor forces like general riding and installation but increases it's impact performance under heavier loads.

-As weight was an issue using the two materials in conjunction allowed for a significantly lighter design of just 150 grams for a 27.5" wheel whilst out performing Inserts that were 100+ grams heavier.
+As low weight was a top priority, using the two materials in conjunction allowed for a significantly lighter design of just ~150 grams for a 27.5" wheel whilst out performing Inserts that were 100+ grams heavier.

 We were also able to retained the superior vibration damping that Rimpact ORIGINAL provides as denser, single materials failed to absorb the high frequency trail vibrations that ORIGINAL currently eliminates.

 From there we developed the design into the CX and the EDH inserts to best suit their respective disciplines.